Ilex cornuta 'Rotunda'

 - Flower Description:

-- Inconspicuous, 4-parted, radial, axillary, dull-white flowers in late spring that are 1/4 to 1/3 of an inch.
+- Inconspicuous, four-parted, radial, axillary, dull-white flowers appear in late spring and are 1/4 to 1/3-inch in diameter.
 Male and female flowers are on different plants (dioecious).
 Fragrant but not showy.

 -